Hello Neighbor!

-240 Nassau is a transformative, community-driven development that will deliver much-needed affordable and senior housing, a new public school and open space, along with community and cultural facilities.
+240 Nassau is a transformative, community-driven development that will deliver much-needed affordable and senior housing, a new public school and open space, along with a new community facility and cultural center.

 Program